bmendanha/CV/README.md

 ## Contextualizing
 #### Objective
-The purpose of this site is to present both a traditional form of curriculum, introducing myself as a person to be hired by the company and to provide various services.
+The purpose of this site is to present a traditional form of curriculum, introducing myself as a person to be hired by the company and to provide various services.

+#### Initial idea
+The initial idea was to create several .html files each being called by a link on the main page.<br>
+In the beginning, it would be created in HTML language and simple CSS with small CSS animations for the menu.<br>
+Fewer images would be used and the body of the file would be more textual.<br>
+However, after taking a quick Bootstrap course, I decided to apply this tool by formatting the site with a more interactive, intuitive and modern look.

 #### Layout
 The layout was chosen so that it was easy to view and easy to navigate.